 Firstly, although your pitch will involve a lot of talking, remember to be cognizant of the language you’re using and that you’re not talking too much.
 Most of your clients will not understand the specifics of architectural design.
 Whether it be deciphering floor plans, line drawings, or even 2D renderings, many will struggle with understanding how each piece fits spatially and envisioning the design you have in mind.
 Speaking paragraphs of technical jargon will quickly dissolve any curiosity and attentiveness they reserved for you and your team.
 And since architecture relies so heavily on visual communication, showing rather than telling will be a far more effective use of your limited pitching time.

 Investigate any tool(s) that can aid you in bridging the knowledge gap and helping your clients visualize your design story with greater fidelity.
 Having your clients understand how exactly your design speaks to their desires, needs and concerns could be the difference between landing the project or missing out on the opportunity.
-And by showing rather than telling, you are able to help your clients grasp your design in the way that makes the most sense to them.
+By showing rather than telling, you can help your clients grasp your design in the way that makes the most sense to them.

 2. Preparation

-While this should go without saying, it’s imperative that you are fully prepared and ready to go for your pitch.
+While this should go without saying, you must be fully prepared and ready to go for your pitch.
 You would be surprised at how many people will try to wing it only to experience the consequence of their lack of planning.
 The saying “practice makes perfect” holds true when it comes to pitching, but it’s also important to know that preparation gives you greater freedom.

 You only have a time slot to prove your design is exactly what your client is looking for, and when you know your design and pitch like the back of your hand, you can stay honed into your core visual story while leaving room to improvise any details that are specific to your clients and will speak to them on a personal level.